sukarix/docs/src/frontend/template-engine.md

 an exception will be thrown.
 This ensures that developers can handle missing files during the development phase before deploying to production.
 ```

+By utilizing these custom directives, Sukarix ensures that assets are managed efficiently and that any issues with
+missing files are caught early in the development cycle.

 ## F3 Template Directives